dram/trealla/README.md

 BLOBs and atoms can often be used interchangeably, as the code checks the type.
 While BLOBs can contain embedded NULs etc, atoms can't.
-Atoms have a terminating NUL that is not returned as part of the length, but BLOBs store a length internally.
+Atoms have a terminating NUL that is not returned as part of the length, but BLOBs also store a length internally.
+BLOBS can be written and read in back-quotes in which case the enclosed characters are base64-encoded (eg. `SGVsbG8sIHdvcmxkIQ==` == 'Hello, world!').

 Also, *'atom_length/2'* returns the number of utf-8 characters in an atom while for BLOBs it's the stored length.
 Atoms are assumed utf-8.

 Concurrent Processes: namespace 'proc'
 --------------------------------------